SolidLabResearch/sharcs-demonstrator-vc/README.md

 - (#4) Upon receiving the minimized VP, the verifier needs to verify the authenticity and integrity of the data.
   For this, the verifier needs to resolve the issuer's ID.

 ## Usage

 ```bash
 npm install
 npm run start
 ```

+Navigate to
+<http://localhost:8080/api-docs> to explore the Swagger API Docs.

 ## Tests